VSArchive/Twitter-Bot/README.md

 # Twitter-Bot

-Create a twitter developer account and fill details in keys.py<br>
+* Create a twitter developer account
+* Create a app
+* Fill details in keys.py

 # Linux
 In Terminal